 Melanie Little

 Melanie has been an active board member with NSHEA since 2014, when she began as secretary.
 A former elementary school teacher, it was only when she began to home educate her two children that she was fully able to facilitate learning in the way she’d learned in her B.Ed program – from a place of interest and relevance.
 While enjoying home educating for the past 14+ years, she has pursued independent educational research to inform a book she is writing on how humans learn best.
-Melanie is also co-founder of a soon to be launched local start-up supporting small independent businesses.
+Melanie is also co-founder of a local start-up supporting small independent businesses.